 Build to Grow, Not Just Survive

 Scalable marketing is building systems and processes that adapt to your startup.
 From intelligent automation to good messaging and data-driven business decisions, you can scale safely without overdoing it.
 Go small, take action, and scale what is working.
-With the right foundation, your marketing will scale as quick as your ambition.
+With the right foundation, your marketing will scale as quickly as your ambition.